yapoml/yapoml.dev/docs/interactions.md

 #### DoubleClick

-Simulate a mouse double click on a component.
+Simulates a mouse double click on a component.
 It can be used to interact with elements that require a double click to launch specific functions, such as opening a file, selecting a word of text, etc.

 **Usage**
 ```csharp